Oil lamp: Hinduism

 Oil lamps are commonly used in Hindu temples as well as in home shrines.
 Generally the lamps used in temples are circular with places for five wicks.
 They are made of metal and either suspended on a chain or screwed onto a pedestal.
 There will usually be at least one lamp in each shrine, and the main shrine may contain several.
 Usually only one wick is lit, with all five burning only on festive occasions.
 The oil lamp is used in the Hindu ritual of Aarti.

 In the home shrine, the style of lamp is usually different, containing only one wick.
 There is usually a piece of metal that forms the back of the lamp, which has a picture of a Hindu deity embossed on it.
 In many houses, the lamp burns all day, but in other homes, it is lit at sundown.
-The lamp in the home shrine is supposed to be lit before any other lights are turned on at night.
+The lamp in the home shrine is supposed to be lit before any other lights are turned on at night to attract prosperity and divine blessings.

 A hand-held oil lamp or incense sticks (lit from the lamp) are also used during the Hindu puja ceremony.
 In the North of India, a five-wick lamp is used, usually fueled with ghee.
 On special occasions, various other lamps may be used for puja, the most elaborate having several tiers of wicks.

 In South India, there are a few types of oil lamps that are common in temples and traditional rituals.
-Some of the smaller ones are used for offerings as well.
+Some of the smaller ones are used for offerings as well to bring stability, abundance, and good health to the family.